 This ability replaces light arts: celerity and dark arts: alacrity.

 At 15th level, the memorist’s grasp on the past takes on a mystical power.
-A number of times per day equal to his Wisdom modifier, the memorist may alter another character or monster’s memory of prior events.
+A number of times per day equal to his Wisdom or Intelligence modifier (whichever is higher), the memorist may alter another character or monster’s memory of prior events.
 In order to accomplish this, the memorist rolls a Knowledge skill as he would for his Memento ability.
-The target must make a Will save, with a DC of 10 + half the scholar’s level + his Wisdom modifier.
+The target must make a Will save, with a DC of 10 + half the scholar’s level + his Wisdom or Intelligence modifier (whichever is higher).
 If the target makes the save, then the ability is ineffective and the memorist may not attempt it on the same target again for the rest of the day.
 If the target fails the save, then for every value of 2 by which the memorist’s Knowledge roll surpasses the target’s Will save (minimum 2), he may revise its memories as follows:

 |2||Events within the past minute.|